giantswarm/aws-admission-controller/README.md

 - In a `AWSMachineDeployment` resource, on creation it validates that the `Cluster` is not deleted.

 - In a `Cluster` resource, the  release version label can only be changed to an existing and non-deprecated release by admin users and users in restricted groups.
+- In a `Cluster` resource, the  release version label can only be changed to a major version that is greater than the current one
+  but does not skip major versions by admin users and users in restricted groups.
 - In a `Cluster` resource, the non-version label values are not allowed to be deleted or renamed by admin users and users in restricted groups.
 - In a `Cluster` resource, the `giantswarm.io` label keys are not allowed to be deleted or renamed by admin users and users in restricted groups.